Win a trip to Antarctica with just one photo

 Run by the not-for-profit charity Mawson’s Huts Foundation, the Frank Hurley Photography Awards launches on 1 July 2020.
 It will take place every two years and will raise funds for conservation of the fragile wooden huts at Cape Denison where, in a tiny darkroom, Hurley produced those enduring images from Douglas Mawson’s Australasian Antarctic Expedition (AAE) of 1911–14.
 Hurley subsequently documented Sir Ernest Shackleton’s Imperial Trans-Antarctic expedition.

-Entries open on 1 July 2020 and close on 30 October 2020.
-The winners of the five categories will be announced on 2 December in Hobart, the 108th anniversary of Hurley’s departure from Hobart with Mawson’s AAE.
+Entries opened on 1 July 2020 and will close on 31 December 2020.
+The winners of the five categories will be announced next year.

 The overall winner will receive an all expenses paid Antarctic cruise in 2021–22 with Sydney-based Chimu Adventures aboard Ocean Endeavour, valued at up to $15,000.
 The winners of each of the five categories will receive a high-quality camera.
 Both the Hurley and Mawson families have endorsed the competition and all fi nalists will receive a limited edition print from an original Hurley photograph taken at Cape Denison.